Updated March 23, 2023

 Introduction to Lowercase in Python

-Lowercase means small letter alphabets and uppercase refers to capital letters or alphabets.
+Lowercase means small letter alphabets, and uppercase refers to capital letters or alphabets.
 In Python, to convert any string with uppercase to lowercase using a Python built-in function or method is known as lower().
-This method or function lower() returns the string in lowercase if it is in uppercase else it will return the same original string itself.
-To do the opposite of this method there is an upper() function which does exactly opposite of lower() function it returns the capital letters from the given string which is in lowercase and converts it into upper.
+This method or function lower() returns the string in lowercase if it is in uppercase; else, it will return the same original string itself.
+To do the opposite of this method, an upper() function does exactly the opposite of the lower() function; it returns the capital letters from the given string, which is in lowercase and converts it into upper.
 The lower() function does not have any parameters or arguments.
 These functions in Python are used to convert the strings to upper or lower case characters or letters.

 This method does not have any arguments as it only returns the lowercase characters.